C-Chafik/rainfall/bonus0/walkthrough.md

 And it did executed system(), but we dont have space to add an argument.

-So we are going to change our approache and insert a shellcode, since we control the EIP we can make it points to a shellcode, lets try this.
+So we are going to change our approache and insert a shellcode, since we control the EIP we can make it point to a shellcode, lets try this.

 We are going to place our shellcode into av[1], and give the start of av[1] to the EIP.